 Below the medieval castle kitchens was usually a storeroom that was in the cool part of the castle.
 The medieval castle storeroom was where all the food was stored before being prepared and cooked in the medieval castle kitchens

-Grounds around the Castle Keep Tower
+Areas around the Castle Keep

-Life in a Medieval castle – Castle Tradesmen
+Castle Tradesmen *Life in a Castle

-A number of skilled craftsmen were on hand for any work that needed doing in the medieval castle in the area around the castle keep tower, Medieval craftsmen such as Blacksmiths, Knife Grinders, Soldiers and even Bakers could be found in this part of the castle going about their business.
+A number of skilled craftsmen were on hand for any work that needed doing in the medieval castle in the area around the castle keep tower, craftsmen such as Blacksmiths, Knife Grinders, and even Bakers could be found in this part of the castle going about their business.

-A moat was usually the first line of defence for a medieval castle.
-The castle walls usually had watchtowers where soldiers could watch out for enemies and visitors to the medieval castle.
+Important parts of the medieval castle that needed protection were the drawbridge and Gatehouse at the front of the castle.
+A moat was usually the first line of defense for a medieval castle.
+The castle walls usually had watchtowers where soldiers could ‘watch out for enemies and visitors to the medieval castle.

 There was usually an outer bailey courtyard and an inner bailey courtyard.
-Usually right in the centre of the layout of the medieval castle was the castle keep in which the medieval lord lived.
+Usually right in the center of the layout of the medieval castle was the castle keep in which the medieval lord lived.

-As we can see there were numerous parts of a medieval castle that went to make a complete castle structure, each part of the castle was very important and also the people and tradesmen who lived in and around the castle served important purposes of keeping the castle running smoothly.
+As we can see there were numerous parts of a medieval castle that went to make a complete castle structure, each part of the castle was very important, and also the people and tradesmen who lived in and around the castle served important purposes of keeping the castle running smoothly.